GAM-team/GAM/docs/Chrome-Policies.md

     NONE: PageUp/PageDown settings are disabled.
     ALT: PageUp/PageDown settings use the shortcut that contains the alt modifier.
     SEARCH: PageUp/PageDown settings use the shortcut that contains the search modifier.
-  pageUpAndPageDownKeysModifierSettingGroupPolicyMode: TYPE_ENUM
-    MANDATORY: Do not allow users to override.
-    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.PaymentMethodQueryEnabled: Payment methods.
   paymentMethodQueryEnabled: TYPE_BOOL